The Children of Lir: A Fascinating Irish Legend

 Above and beyond, Lir, the God of the sea, lived in a beautiful castle.
 It was the castle where he had the best time of his life in the presence of his wife and four beautiful children.

-Before the tragic incidents happened, the castle was an amazing place.
-The locations featured all truly exist in Ireland, but for now, we’ll introduce the waters on which the children swans lived.
+Before the tragic incidents happened, the castle was a fantastic place.
+The featured locations all exist in Ireland, but we’ll introduce the waters on which the children’s swans lived.

 Lake Derravarragh